UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 ### Intended audience

-To retrieve the utilisation metrics using the API, you must be logged into the vCloud API as an administrator, Catalog Author or vApp Author.
+To retrieve the utilisation metrics using the API, you must be logged into the Cloud Director API as an administrator, Catalog Author or vApp Author.

 ## Retrieving current utilisation metrics

 Current metrics are values collected at the time the request is processed by the server.
-You can use the vCloud API to retrieve a list of current metric values, one for each category.
+You can use the Cloud Director API to retrieve a list of current metric values, one for each category.

 You can retrieve current utilisation metrics for VMs in all regions.

-1. Log in to the vCloud API.
+1. Log in to the Cloud Director API.

-    For more information, see [*How to access VMware Cloud Director through the vCloud API*](vmw-how-access-vcloud-api.md).
+    For more information, see [*How to access VMware Cloud Director through the Cloud Director API*](vmw-how-access-vcloud-api.md).

-2. Send the following request to the vCloud API to retrieve the current utilisation metrics for the VM.
+2. Send the following request to the Cloud Director API to retrieve the current utilisation metrics for the VM.

     ```none
     GET https://<vcloud_api_url>/api/vApp/<vm_id>/metrics/current